 In other words, does a person who earns a post-tax income of $100K but spends $80 on rent, student loan payments, health insurance, and medical bills, really have $100K in disposable income?

 I also wonder about the best way to adjust these numbers for the cost of living.
-Doing this might be more tricky than it might seem given the differences in how much different goods and services cost in different countries and in different regions/states.
+Doing this might be more tricky than it might seem given the differences in how much different goods and services cost in various countries and in different regions/states.

 Source: Aei.org and Bls.org